run-llama/llama_index/docs/core_modules/query_modules/response_synthesizers/usage_pattern.md

 Several response synthesizers are implemented already in LlamaIndex:

-- `refine`: "create and refine" an answer by sequentially going through each retrieved text chunk.
+- `refine`: ***create and refine*** an answer by sequentially going through each retrieved text chunk.
-    This makes a separate LLM call per Node.
+    This makes a separate LLM call per Node/retrieved chunk.
+The first chunk is used in a query using the `text_qa_template` prompt.
+Then the answer and the next chunk (and the original question) are used in another query with the `refine_template` prompt.
+And so on until all chunks have been parsed.
     Good for more detailed answers.
-- `compact` (default): "compact" the prompt during each LLM call by stuffing as many text chunks that can fit within the maximum prompt size.
-If there are too many chunks to stuff in one prompt, "create and refine" an answer by going through multiple compact prompts.
-The same as `refine`, but should result in less LLM calls.
+- `compact` (default): ***compact*** the prompt during each LLM call by stuffing as many text (concatenated from the retrieved chunks) that can fit within the maximum prompt size.
+    If the text is too long to fit in one prompt, it is splitted in as many parts as needed (using a `TokenTextSplitter`).
+Each text part is considered a "chunk" and is sent to the
+    ***create and refine*** synthesizer.
+In short, it is like `refine`, but with less LLM calls.
 - `tree_summarize`: Given a set of text chunks and the query, recursively construct a tree and return the root node as the response.
+All retrieved chunks/nodes are concatenated and then splitted to fit the context window using the `text_qa_template` prompt, resulting in as many new "chunks".
+    Each of these chunks are queried against the `text_qa_template` prompt, giving as many answers.
+If there is only one answer, then it's the final answer.
+If there are more than one answer, these themselves are considered as chunks and sent recursively to the `tree_summarize` process (concatenated/splitted-to-fit/queried).
     Good for summarization purposes.
 - `simple_summarize`: Truncates all text chunks to fit into a single LLM prompt.
 Good for quick summarization purposes, but may lose detail due to truncation.
 - `no_text`: Only runs the retriever to fetch the nodes that would have been sent to the LLM,